GLOSSARY OF TERMS

 Aristotle called the 5th element.

-is the force/effect that appears in the cosmic voids; and is
+(1) It is the force/effect that manifests within the cosmic

 caused (in part) by the fact that the space-medium across each